romkatv/zsh-no-ps2/README.md

 # zsh-no-ps2: A plugin for zsh that inserts a newline on Enter if the typed command is incomplete

-Normally, when you press press <kbd>Enter</kbd> in zsh, one of two things
-happens: if the currently typed command is complete, zsh attempts to execute it;
-if it's incomplete, zsh displays the secondary prompt, also known as `PS2`, to invite you to continue typing the command.
-When this plugin is used,
+Normally, when you press <kbd>Enter</kbd> in zsh, one of two things happens: if the currently typed command is complete, zsh attempts to execute it; if it's incomplete, zsh displays the secondary prompt, also known as `PS2`, to invite you to continue typing the command.
+When this plugin is used, <kbd>Enter</kbd>
-<kbd>Enter</kbd> inserts a newline if the typed command is incomplete.
+inserts a newline if the typed command is incomplete. **No PS2!**
-**No PS2!**

 *Note:* You can forcefully insert a newline by pressing <kbd>Escape</kbd>
 followed by <kbd>Enter</kbd>, or <kbd>Alt-Enter</kbd>.
 This is the default